appsody/website/content/docs/using-appsody/cli-commands.md

 ### Synopsis

-This command extracts the code from your project, builds a local Docker image for deployment, generates a deployment manifest (yaml) file if one is not present, and uses it to deploy your image to Kubernetes or Knative.
+This command extracts the code from your project, builds a local Docker image for deployment, generates a deployment manifest (yaml) file if one is not present, and uses it to deploy your image to a Kubernetes cluster, either via the Appsody operator or as a Knative service.

 ```
 appsody deploy [flags]